Gurparkash-Singh/Taqdeer-Alitura/README.md

 - [ ] Verify location button
 - [ ] Get order history working
 - [ ] Verify order history
-- [ ] Add ability to save cards
 - [ ] Get payment methods page working
 - [ ] Verify payment methods page
-- [ ] Change DB to allow for multiple coupons on a product
-- [ ] Change DB to allow for multiple coupons on a profile
-- [ ] Change DB to allow for multiple coupons on entire store
 - [ ] Add ability to select coupons at checkout
 - [ ] Verify checkout
 - [ ] Go back to exact shop settings and scroll to exact product on product page